paufau/godot-easy-bootsplash/README.md

 	</tr>
 </table>

+See list of other configuration options supported on the [live test bench](https://paufau.github.io/godot-easy-bootsplash/test/).

 ## ✨ Features

 - 🚀 Quick and easy setup with a bunch of pre-made options
 - 🖼️ Shows your art while the game downloads
 - 🎨 Built-in look configuration available from the export preset
 - 🧩 Replace default template with HTML of your own

-See how the built-in template looks in every fit and placement combination on the [live test bench](https://paufau.github.io/godot-easy-bootsplash/test/).

 ## Usage